metagov/daostar/DAOIPs/daoip-5.md

                     "projectName": "<The name of the project.>",
                     "createdAt": "<ISO DateTime>",
-                    "contentURI": "<A URI pointing to the publicly accessible content of the application.>", "discussionsTo": "<OPTIONAL: A URI pointing to a fixed channel, e.g. a forum discussion thread or messaging chat, where the granter(s), grantee(s), and other stakeholders can discuss the grant.>", "openSourceStatus": "<OPTIONAL: A Boolean or Text value indicating the Open-Source Status of the project>", "isInactive": "<OPTIONAL: A Boolean value to indicate if the project is inactive>", "submissionCompleteRate": "<OPTIONAL: A Numeric value between 0-100 to indicate the percentage of application completion>", "socials": [
+                    "contentURI": "<A URI pointing to the publicly accessible content of the application.>", "discussionsTo": "<OPTIONAL: A URI pointing to a fixed channel, e.g., a forum discussion thread or messaging chat, where the granter(s), grantee(s), and other stakeholders can discuss the grant.>", "licenseURI": "<OPTIONAL: A URI pointing to the project's open-source license or relevant licensing details>", "isInactive": "<OPTIONAL: A Boolean value to indicate if the project is inactive>", "submissionCompleteRate": "<OPTIONAL: A Numeric value between 0-100 to indicate the percentage of application completion>", "socials": [